Shark-tooth hunters really want to meet 'Meg'

 This ancient sea teemed with life.
 And death.

-On Thursday, and continuing through Sunday, a 16-million-year-old remnant of that sea known as the Sharktooth Hill Bone Bed was open to rock hounds, fossil hunters and amateur paleontologists.
+On April 11, a 16-million-year-old remnant of that sea known as the Sharktooth Hill Bone Bed was open to rock hounds, fossil hunters and amateur paleontologists.

 Organized by the Buena Vista Museum of Natural History & Science and landowner Rob Ernst, the four-day paleo-dig opens up a time machine in the earth, allowing enthusiasts to experience the wonder of discovery that geologist William P. Blake must have felt when in 1853 he became the first European to find and document ancient shark teeth strewn like common stones atop a dry hill not far from present-day Bakersfield.